KarenKaoK/Financial-Transaction-Anomaly-Detection/README.md

 - ratio features, such as transaction amount relative to account balance
 - transaction timing features, such as average and standard deviation of time gaps between transactions

-Examples of features used in the `foreign` pipeline include:
+Key feature groups in the `foreign` pipeline include:

 - foreign account profile features, such as account status flags, transaction counters, and account-level debit or credit totals
 - currency portfolio features, such as total foreign balance, maximum held balance, number of active currencies, and indicators for major currencies like USD, JPY, AUD, and CNY